crsmith01/Musical/README.md

 ## User Story

 ```
-AS AN user
+AS A user
-I WANT to find live music events in central Virginia
+I WANT to find live music events in the United States
 SO THAT I can learn about visiting and local music artists.
 ```